holidaycheck/tech-blog/_posts/2017-10-20-jbhc17-from-my-perspective.md

 ## First day

-We arrived at the venue around 9am.
+We arrived at the venue at around 9am.
 JB was already there, preparing.
 I approached him, shook his hand, exchanged few words.
 Seems like a nice guy - I thought.

 As the first day kicked off with a keynote, I sat down in the second row to make sure that I wouldn't miss anything.